timwaters/mapwarper/README_API.md

 > ** Note: The Oauth path is `/u/auth/{:provider}` and not within the api namespace.
 This may change.

+> ** Note: Oauth on Warper.wmflabs.org is configured via HTTPS only.

 | Method        | Definition |
 | ------------- | ---------  |
 | GET           | /u/auth/{:provider} |